 Joseph L. Meadows is a counsel in the Washington, D.C. office's Litigation Group, where he focuses on complex civil litigation and arbitration.
-As a litigator since 1998, Joe has tried a dozen cases before judges and juries, arbitrated commercial disputes, and argued matters in various federal and state courts.
+As a litigator since 1998, Joe has tried over 15 cases before judges and juries, arbitrated commercial disputes, and argued matters in various federal and state courts.

-Joe has represented clients in a variety of matters, involving bankruptcy, construction, government contracts, import tariffs, insurance, pharmaceuticals, structured finance, and taxation matters.
+Joe has represented clients in a variety of matters, involving bankruptcy, construction, government contracts, import tariffs, insurance, pharmaceuticals, structured finance, taxation, and ERISA matters.
 Recent client examples are as follows: